katerina2901/NLA_Topology_team/README.md

 In our topology optimization process, it is possible to leverage an already trained unet NN.
 To implement this, refer to the methods demonstrated in methods_results.ipynb.

+## About NN:

+*Initial Input Processing (Level 1):

+Convolutional Layers (conv1_1, conv1_2): The input data first passes through two convolutional layers.
+These layers apply filters to the input to extract basic features like edges or textures.
+Each layer uses a kernel size of 3x3, which means they look at 3x3 pixel areas at a time to create feature maps.
+*Feature Downsampling and Refinement (Level 2):

+Max Pooling Layer (pool2_1): Following the initial convolutional layers, a max pooling layer reduces the spatial dimensions of the feature maps.
+This operation helps in making the network less sensitive to the exact location of features in the input.
+Convolutional and Dropout Layers (conv2_1, conv2_2, drop2_1): The network then applies two more convolutional layers interspersed with a dropout layer.
+The dropout layer randomly sets a portion of the inputs to zero, which helps in preventing overfitting and ensuring that the network does not rely too heavily on any single feature.
+*Further Feature Extraction and Expansion (Level 3):

+*Max Pooling Layer (pool3_1): Another max pooling layer further downsamples the feature maps.
+Convolutional Layers (conv3_1 to conv3_4): Four consecutive convolutional layers continue to extract and refine features.
+These layers increase the depth of the network, allowing it to learn more complex patterns.
+Upsample Layer (up3_1): An upsampling layer is used to increase the spatial dimensions of the feature maps, preparing for feature integration from previous levels.
+Feature Integration and Reconstruction:

+*Concatenation and Convolutional Layers (Level 2 and 1 Revisited): The network then concatenates the upsampled features with feature maps from previous levels (Level 2 and Level 1) and applies additional convolutional layers.
+This process of concatenation and further convolution allows the network to integrate context from different levels of feature abstraction, which is particularly beneficial in tasks like image segmentation where pixel-level precision is required.
+Final Output:

+*Output Layer (output): The final output is generated through a convolutional layer with a sigmoid activation.
+This layer typically maps the refined features to the desired output format, such as a probability map in segmentation tasks or a set of class scores in classification tasks.

 ## Some of the key methods identified are:

 optimization_step: updating the design variables and computing changes.